 Oral antibiotics can help treat this condition before it becomes more serious.

-You may also contact a certified lactation consultant.
-These professionals are trained in all things breastfeeding, and can suggest different methods and help troubleshoot any issues you’re having.
+You can also contact a certified lactation consultant.
+These professionals are trained in all things breastfeeding and can suggest different methods or help troubleshoot any issues you’re having.

 Drying up your milk supply is a highly individual decision and is sometimes necessary for a variety of reasons.